Publish Data Sources and Workbooks

 For the steps on how to publish, see the following topics:

-Note: If you do not have Tableau Online or Server, you can share analysis on Tableau Public, a free cloud service.
+Note: If you do not have Tableau Cloud or Server, you can share analysis on Tableau Public, a free cloud service.
 As the name suggests, views published to Tableau Public are publicly accessible.
 For more information, see public.tableau.com(Link opens in a new window).

 You can publish data sources and workbooks when you want to widen the audience for your data analysis within your organisation.
 By publishing you can begin to do the following: